crahal/GWASReview/readme.md

 ### Introduction

 This is a repository to accompany a scientometric review of all GWAS by M.C.
 Mills and C.Rahal.
 For a copy of the working paper, please contact [Melinda Mills](https://www.sociology.ox.ac.uk/academic-staff/melinda-mills.html).
 A link to an open-access version will appear here in due course.
-Please see the notebook (and associated paper) for a description of what the code does, but in summary, it undertakes a systematic data-driven review of all GWAS as of 07/07/2018.
+Please see the notebook (and associated paper) for a description of what the code does, but in summary, it undertakes a systematic data-driven review of all GWAS as of 29/08/2018.
 This repo can be cloned and ran on-the-fly as required to update the results with only minimal adjustments.
-Dictionaries for regex based exercise will be maintained as new catalog releases introduce new terms needing normalization.
+Dictionaries (three of them) for regular expression based exercises will be maintained as new catalog releases introduce new terms needing normalization.

 ### Prerequisites

 As a pre-requisite to running the iPython notebook, you will need a working Python 3 installation with all of the necessary dependencies detailed in [requirements.txt](https://github.com/crahal/architectureofGWAS/blob/master/requirements.txt).
 We strongly recommend virtual environments and [Anaconda](https://www.anaconda.com/distribution/).
 If you don't want to ```pip install -r requirements.txt```, you will at least need ```conda install basemap -c conda-forge``` (and maybe the accompanying data package), ```pip install gender_guesser```, ```pip install biopython```, ```pip install requests_ftp```, ```pip install unidecode``` and ```pip install wordcloud```.

-Comment out cell [14] for any issues with basemap compatibility.
-For those unfamiliar with jupyuter notebooks,  just ```cd``` to the cloned directory, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
+Comment out cell the choropleth map subsection for any issues with basemap compatibility.
 ### Running the Code

 This code is operating system independent (through the ``os`` module) and should work on Windows, Linux and Mac all the same.
-For those unfamiliar with juputer notebooks,  just ```cd``` to the the Code subdirectory in the architectureofGWAS clone, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
-A complete .html is also contained in this repo and a compiled .tex version of a recent presentation accompanies the manuscript.
+For those unfamiliar with jupyter notebooks, just ```cd``` to the the Code subdirectory in the architectureofGWAS clone, and then run the ```jupyter notebook``` command in the terminal to launch the notebook.
+A recent presentation accompanies the manuscript.

 ### Repository Structure